-Internal walls Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plastered brick, lath and plaster and plasterboard.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Plastered brick, lath and plaster and plasterboard with a brick facing feature wall at the bar area.

-Floors including sub floors

-Surfaces of exposed floors were visually inspected.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.

-Flooring within the property is of timber and concrete construction.
+Flooring within the property is predominantly of timber construction with concrete sections also present.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-No sub-floor inspection has taken place.

-Internal joinery and kitchen fittings
+No sub floor inspection has taken place.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items

-Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal doors are of timber panel and timber and glass panel design.

-Kitchen and utility room fitments comprise of fitted floor and wall mounted units.
+Kitchen fitments comprise of fitted floor and wall mounted units.

-Chimney breasts and fireplaces
+Chimney breasts and fireplaces Visually inspected.

-Visually inspected.

 No testing of the flues or fittings was carried out.

-There is a fireplace surround in the living room with a closed fronted gas fire insert.

-Elsewhere, fireplaces have been removed and chimney breasts have been blocked over.
+There is a fireplace in the living room with a gas fire insert.
+The gas fire has been disconnected.
+Elsewhere, there is a decorative fireplace surround in the sitting room albeit the chimney breast has been blocked over.
+There is also a decorative fireplace present in the bathroom.

 Internal decorations Visually inspected.
-Papered and painted finishes.
+Internal decorations were found to be to a modern standard throughout.

 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Mains supply.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The bathroom has a bath, WC, wash and basin and tiled shower area.
-The shower room has a shower cubicle, WC and wash hand basin.
+The bathroom has a bath, WC, wash hand basin and shower cubicle.
+The shower room has a mixer shower fitment, WC and wash hand basin.
+The WC compartment has a WC and wash hand basin.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 The property is served by a gas fired central heating system.
 Hot water is also supplied from the heating system.

-The central heating boiler is wall mounted in the cupboard off the utility room.
-We have been informed that the hot water storage tank is located in the roof space above the boiler cupboard.
-No access was gained to the hot water storage tank at the time of our inspection.
+The central heating boiler is floor mounted in the utility room.
+Additional electric under floor heating is present in the bathroom and shower room.
+Drainage Drainage covers etc. were not lifted.